Quantum Yang-Mills theory: an overview of a programme: Hilbert space

 with ``inner product''

+where $\delta(U,V)$ is the Dirac delta on elements of~$G$.
 A useful intuitive picture to keep in mind here is that the $\uone$ case is equivalent to a standard Schr\"odinger particle on the circle and the $\su2$ case is equivalent to a particle on the three-dimensional sphere $S^3$.

 We often exploit the \emph{left} and \emph{right} rotations $L_U$ and $R_U$ on $L^2(G)$, which are unitary operations given by

 where for abelian $G$ we have $R_U = L_U^\dagger$.

 We call an assignment of elements of $G$ to the links a \emph{connection} or a \emph{gauge field}.
 When we have a representation $\pi$ of $G$ we call the matrix representation $\pi(U_e)$ of a link variable $U_e\in G$ a \emph{parallel transporter}.
 (We often overload this terminology and refer to $U_e$ both as an abstract group element \emph{and} as the defining representation of $G$.)